NinVoido/spotify-vpn/doc/man-sections/examples.rst

    ping 10.4.0.1

 Notice the ``--reneg-sec 60`` option we used above.
-That tells OpenVPN to renegotiate the data channel keys every minute.
+That tells spotify to renegotiate the data channel keys every minute.
 Since we used ``--verb 5`` above, you will see status information on each new key negotiation.

 For production operations, a key renegotiation interval of 60 seconds is probably too frequent.
-Omit the ``--reneg-sec 60`` option to use OpenVPN's default key renegotiation interval of one hour.
+Omit the ``--reneg-sec 60`` option to use spotify's default key renegotiation interval of one hour.

 Routing: